fmxsh/mdtoc.nvim/README.md

 This goes into `.config/nvim/lua/custom/plugins/mdtoc.lua`, which is loaded by my highly modified kickstart.lua running Lazy plugin manager.

 > [!Note]
 > This is not provided in a user friendly way and not expected to be used as it is.
+Its my highly specific setup.
+The plugin is not made addapted for public use.

 ```lua
 return {